PeterBadciong/PhagePlasmidFinder/README.md

 # PhagePlasmidFinder: Tool for Identification of Phage Plasmid Hybrids

 ## Introduction
 Phage plasmids are hybridized mobile genetic elements found within bacterial genomes.
 This tool is used to discover novel phage plasmids from inputed genomes.
-By using a combined search of proviruses and plasmids obtained from genomad, and annotation of phage/plasmid like genes using HMMscan and a currated selection of HMMs of the opposite mobile genetic element.
+By using a combined search of prophages and plasmids obtained from genomad, and annotation of phage/plasmid like genes using HMMscan and a currated selection of HMMs of the opposite mobile genetic element.
 The scaffolds and contigs containing potenial phage plasmids are extracted for further analysis.

 ## Installation:
 ### Conda + Setup